 The college and program require various forms to be completed to document student progress through the program.
-These forms are available on the School Psychology Students D2L page or are emailed by the Program Administrative Assistant.
+These forms are available on the School Psychology Students D2L page or are emailed by the Academic Program Coordinator.
 Please contact the Program Graduate Assistant if you need help locating them.
 Instructions for completing these forms and the procedures related to GradPlan can be found in the School Psychology Students folder on D2L (see School Psychology Network section below for information on accessing this electronic folder).
 They include:

-- Program Plan.
-These forms list the courses that will be taken to complete the Master's (M.A.) and Educational Specialist (EdS) degrees.
+- Course Plan.
+The courseplan is the college's official way to track your academic progress.
+It lists the courses that will be taken to complete the Master's (MA) and Educational Specialist (EdS) degrees.
+Both are submitted via the Gradplan Tile in SIS.
+For the MA, please note that you must be coded to earn the MA by contacting the APC, and you must fill out the EdS MA planning form found in Teams.
 Note that to fulfill the Residency Requirement on the EdS program plan, students need to record two subsequent semesters of at least 6 credits of attendance; it is recommended that students record the courses taken during the Fall and Spring semesters of the first year in the program.
 Once your program code has been changed to M.A. within the online GradPlan program, submit your M.A.
 Program Plan via this system.
-Additionally, please note that several of the forms need to be completed by the end of spring semester of your first year in the program. - 2 Program Plan Change form.
-This form should be used to make changes in the Program Plan.
-It must be signed by your advisor.
-Once possible within the online GradPlan program, you will be able to submit a change to your program plan via this system. - Annual Review of Student Progress form.
-This form is completed annually as part of each student's annual progress review and submitted to the program administrative assistant.
-A reminder is sent to students by email during the Spring semester to update and submit this form along with a current curriculum vita.
+The APC will prompt students once it is time to complete courseplans, and it is mandatory to meet with the APC to submit the final EdS courseplan.
+You are encouraged to meet with the APC regarding the MA plan, but is not required.
+Additionally, please note that several of the forms need to be completed by the end of spring semester of your first year in the program. - 2 Annual Review of Student Progress form.
+This form is completed annually as part of each student's annual progress review and submitted to the academic program coordinator A reminder is sent to students by email during the Spring semester to update and submit this form along with a current curriculum vita.
 The curriculum vita should display information on the student's practicum and work experiences, as well as any published work or presentations.
-Students should also maintain an efolder of supervisor evaluations they have received throughout the program.
+Students should also maintain an e-folder of supervisor evaluations they have received throughout the program.